studyingWAWAYU/flask-ATM-Simulator/README.md

 ### Usage
-You can check out the small project we have created using Flask framework, and we will appriciated if you could give us some practical suggestions.
+You can check out the small project we have created using Flask framework, and we are open to any advice you have.

 ### Maintainers